saraleecodes/100-days-of-code/log.md

 ### Day 2: September 24, 2019

 **Today's Progress**: Installed a webcam on my desktop.
 Cloned the webcam-audio-visualizer repository into a local directory & installed all dependencies.
 Tweaked individual settings in index2.js to familiarize myself with the code & see what I could change about the output without adding new functions.
-Changed the colors to represent the non-binary pride flag and changed the music to the newest "song" I've been working on.
+Changed the colors to represent the non-binary pride flag and changed the music to the newest song draft I've been working on.

 **Thoughts**: Realized that I didn't have a desktop webcam, so I installed DroidCam to connect my phone as a webcam.
 It worked really well!
 The possibilities of merging this visualizer with my own music and dance performance is really, really exciting!!!
 I LOVE AUDIO VISUALIZERS!!!